Why the U.S. stopped asking about citizenship on the census in 1960

 In 1950, the last time a citizenship question appeared on the census form sent to every household in the country, Harry Truman was president, gas was 18 cents a gallon, the Korean War was just beginning and Cold War tensions were simmering.

 As the U.S. economy boomed and unemployment rates dropped, immigration had declined drastically thanks to the restrictive quota system imposed by the National Origins Act of 1924.
-That's part of the reason why the government decided to remove the citizenship questions in 1960, said Margo Anderson, a leading census historian and a history and urban studies professor at the University of Wisconsin in Milwaukee.
+That's part of the reason why the government decided to remove the citizenship questions in the 1960 census, said Margo Anderson, a leading census historian and a history and urban studies professor at the University of Wisconsin in Milwaukee.

 Breaking News Emails